-Applications built with Holochain are highly modular in both functionality and architecture.
+Applications built with Holochain are highly modular.
 This makes it easy to share code and compose smaller pieces together into larger wholes.
-Each Holochain application (called hApp) has its own set of rules, private network, and distributed database.
+Each functional part of a Holochain application, called a DNA, has its own business rules, isolated peer-to-peer network, and shared database.

 Before we talk about the tech stack, let’s talk about donuts.
 That’s a good way to start, isn’t it?

 This is Holochain.
 Thanks to the magic of gluten, it has enough integrity to hold itself together.
 It separates the universe into two empty spaces—the hole and the space beyond.